 Related Chairs in the Mathematisches Institut

-The research of the department of Number Theory focuses on the study of various aspects of Arithmetic such as: questions of inverse Galois theory with computational aspects and in relation with motivic theory, multiplicative convolution product, and the properties of Geometric Galois representations.
-Following their relations with Complex Algebraic Geometry and their computational aspect, this topics are developed in interaction with the others departments of pure mathematics.
+The research of the department of Number Theory focuses on the study of various aspects of Arithmetic such as questions of inverse Galois theory with computational aspects and in relation with motivic theory, multiplicative convolution product, and the properties of Geometric Galois representations.
+Following their relations with Complex Algebraic Geometry and their computational aspect, this topics are developed in interaction with the other departments of pure mathematics.

 Inverse Galois Theory